-- Article 1 To ensure a just, fair, and open election of directors, these Procedures are adopted pursuant to Article 21 of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies, and Article 21 of the Corporate Governance Best-Practice Principles. - Article 2 Except as otherwise provided by law and regulation or by this Corporation's articles of incorporation, elections of directors shall be conducted in accordance with these Procedures. - Article 3 More than half of the directors shall be persons who have neither a spousal relationship nor a relationship within the second degree of kinship with any other director.
+- Article 1 To ensure a just, fair, and open election of directors, these Procedures are adopted pursuant to Article 21 of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies, and Article 21 of the Company's Article 21 of the Corporate Governance Best-Practice Principles. - Article 2 Except as otherwise provided by law and regulation or by this Corporation's articles of incorporation, elections of directors shall be conducted in accordance with these Procedures. - Article 3 More than half of the directors shall be persons who have neither a spousal relationship nor a relationship within the second degree of kinship with any other director.

-In case some among the elected directors do not meet the aforesaid conditions, the election of the director receiving the lowest number of votes among those not meeting the conditions shall be deemed invalid.
+In case some among the elected directors who do not meet the aforesaid conditions, the election of the director receiving the lowest number of votes among those not meeting the conditions shall be deemed invalid.

-The board of directors of the Company shall consider adjusting its composition based on the results of performance evaluation.
+The board of directors of the Company shall consider adjusting its composition based on the results of performance evaluation. - Article 4 The qualifications for the independent directors of the Company shall comply with Articles 2, 3, and 4 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies.

-- Article 4 The qualifications for the independent directors of the Company shall comply with Articles 2, 3 and 4 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies. - The election of independent directors of this Corporation shall comply with Articles 5, 6, 7, 8 and 9 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies and shall be conducted pursuant to Article 24 of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies, and Article 24 of the Company's Corporate Governance Best Practice Principles. - Article 5 Elections of directors at this Company shall be conducted in accordance with the candidate nomination system and procedures set out in Article 192-1 of the Company Act.
+The election of independent directors of this Corporation shall comply with Articles 5, 6, 7, 8, and 9 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies, and shall be conducted pursuant to Article 24 of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies, and Article 21 of the Company's Article 24 of the Corporate Governance Best-Practice Principles. - Article 5 Elections of directors at this Company shall be conducted in accordance with the candidate nomination system and procedures set out in Article 192-1 of the Company Act.

 When the number of directors falls below five due to the dismissal of a director for any reason, the company shall hold a director by-election at the next following shareholders meeting.
-When the number of directors falls short by one-third of the total number prescribed by the articles of incorporation, the company shall convene a special shareholders' meeting within 60 days of the occurrence of that fact to hold a director by-election.
+When the number of directors falls short by one-third of the total number prescribed by the articles of incorporation, the company shall convene a special shareholders meeting within 60 days of the occurrence of that fact to hold a director by-election.

-If the number of independent directors falls short of that required under the proviso of Article 14-2, paragraph 1 of the Securities and Exchange Act, they shall be supplemented at the most recent shareholders' meeting.
-When all independent directors are dismissed, an extraordinary general meeting shall be convened within 60 days from the occurrence of the fact to hold a by-election.
+When the number of independent directors falls below that required under the proviso of Article 14-2, paragraph 1 of the Securities and Exchange Act, an independent director by-election shall be held at the next shareholders meeting.
+When all independent directors have been dismissed, the company shall convene a special shareholders meeting to hold a by-election within 60 days from the date on which the fact occurred.